- Selecting and manipulating text with textobjects

 useand hit Enter

-Multiple characters are currently not supported, but planned.
+Multiple characters are currently not supported, but planned for future release.

 ma- Select around the object (